-Made sure he was close to the litter box - Although he was able to get to his litter box, he did need to rest several times before he got there.
-So we did relocate it where he could get there with less steps.
+Made sure he was close to the litter box – Although he was able to get to his litter box, he did need to rest several times before he got there.
+So we relocated it so that he could get there with fewer steps.

 Put his favorite toys close to him – Maybe this was more for us than for him, but we kept his little stuffed mouse next to him whenever possible.
 This was his favorite toy over the past several years.

-We gave him and as much love and attention as we could - He loved attention and would fight for it.
+We gave him as much love and attention as we could – He loved attention and would fight for it.
 We gave him gentle attention without causing him anxiety or stress.
-I laid on the floor next to him and stay near him without disturbing him.
+I laid on the floor next to him and stayed near him without disturbing him.

 Rubbed his head while he took his last breath – We met with the vet when we thought our boy was struggling to live and discussed our options.
 When we all came to the decision it was best to let him go, we made sure we were with him when he took his last breath.

-Even though I have been through the loss of a cat a number of times, it does not get any easier.
+Even though I have been through the loss of a cat several times, it does not get any easier.
 I always try to make decisions based on the best interest of the cat even if that means letting him go.